theramiyer/blog/content/post/2023/you-must-know-physics-to-watch-oppenheimer.md

 ## The scientific background

-Knowing a little bit of physics will help you make your watching experience wholesome.
+Knowing a little bit of physics will help you make your watching experience better.
 So, here I am, giving you just enough of the science in the film.
 And no worries if you are not from the "science background"; this is high school stuff.
 You have read/studied this.
 I am merely recapitulating it for easier recollection and context.

 ### Setting the stage

 Imagine yourself in the late 19th Century (late 1800s) and the early 20th Century (early 1900s).
-Einstein had published the Special and General Theories of Relativity in the first two decades of the 20th Century.
-The world of Physics and Chemistry were buzzing with discoveries.
-But in the interest of time, I will limit this to a small subset of people who were crucial to the development of the model of atom and the atomic bomb.
+Einstein is working on his Special and General Theories of Relativity, and will publish them in the first two decades of the 20th Century.
+The world of Physics and Chemistry are buzzing with discoveries.
+In the interest of time, I will limit this to a small subset of people who were crucial to the development of the model of atom and the atomic bomb.

 ### The early days of the atom